Panorama (Iz*One song)

 "Panorama" is a song recorded by the South Korean-Japanese girl group Iz*One.
-It was released on December 7, 2020 as the first single from their fourth mini-album One-reeler / Act IV.
+It was released on December 7, 2020, as the first single from their fourth mini-album One-reeler / Act IV.
 "Panorama" is an electropop and house song that bounds forward on a propulsive dance beat, melded with aggressive synths and sprightly bass.
 This was the last single released by Iz*One before their disbandment in April 2021.

 Background

 The first teaser for the song was released on December 2, 2020, with the highlight medley being released on the next day.
 The second music video teaser was released on December 4, 2020.
 The 30-second clip shows individual shots of the members from the music video while the instrumental version of the song was being played in the background.

 Lyrics and composition

 "Panorama" is an electropop and house track composed and written by KZ, B.O., and FAB.
 Nthonius, Jayins, and Ji Ye Joon also took part in writing the lyrics, which are about treasuring the radiant memories in life.
-The song is composed in A minor and has a tempo of 126 bpm.
+The song is composed in A minor and has a tempo of 126 beats per minute.
 The song is arranged in a way that evokes the image of a beautiful landscape, and the emotional melody line highlights groups desire to remember their shining moments together forever.
 The beat of the song is multifaceted and the song features an underlying bass, electronic sounds, synths and clapping beats.
 The intensity and tempo of the song increase leading to the chorus which has been described as both explosive and powerful.